You've probably noticed a lot of rainbow flags flying high — that's because it's Pride Month. And people are proudly showing their support.

-"The riots, which spanned over three days, were some of the most prominent instances in which LGBT people resisted against police discrimination," according to the Human Rights Campaign.
-"It was a watershed moment in LGBT history — it is often accredited as the start of the modern gay liberation movement, which later expanded into the larger LGBT rights movement.
+"The riots, which spanned over three days, were some of the most prominent instances in which LGBTQ+ people resisted against police discrimination," according to the Human Rights Campaign.
+"It was a watershed moment in LGBTQ history — it is often accredited as the start of the modern gay liberation movement, which later expanded into the larger LGBT+ rights movement.
 Since Stonewall, Pride has seen a great number of changes and transformations."

 While Pride was original solely a political demonstration to voice LGBTQ+ demands for equal rights and protections, by 1991, Pride began to resemble what it is today.
-Pride Month started with the last Sunday in June initially designated as Gay Pride Day or Christopher Street Gay Liberation Day, though the actual day was flexible.
-Ultimately, major cities across the country started celebrating all month long.
+At first, Pride Month started with the last Sunday in June, initially designated as Gay Pride Day or Christopher Street Gay Liberation Day, though the actual day was flexible.
+Eventually, major cities across the country started celebrating all month long.

 But pride wasn't always celebrated in June.
-Back in 1994, a coalition of education-based organizations in the United States had designated October as LGBT History Month.
-And in 1995, the General Assembly of the National Education Association passed a resolution that included LGBT History Month within a list of commemorative months.
-During LGBT History Month, National Coming Out Day (October 11th) and the first “March on Washington” in 1979 are both commemorated.
+Back in 1994, a coalition of education-based organizations in the United States had designated October as LGBTQ+ History Month.
+And in 1995, the General Assembly of the National Education Association passed a resolution that included LGBTQ History Month within a list of commemorative months.
+During LGBTQ History Month, National Coming Out Day (October 11th) and the first “March on Washington” in 1979 are both commemorated.

 What are some common activities during Pride Month?